loov/goda/README.md

 goda list github.com/loov/goda/... github.com/loov/qloc
 ```

 By default it will select all the packages and dependencies of those packages.
-You can select only the packages with `$` and only the dependencies with `@`.
+You can select only the packages with `:root` and without the roots `:!root`.
 For example:

 ```
-goda list github.com/loov/goda/... @
+goda list github.com/loov/goda/...:root
-goda list github.com/loov/goda/... $
+goda list github.com/loov/goda/...:!root
 ```

 You can also do basic arithmetic with these sets.
-For example, if you wish to ignore all `golang.org/x/tools` things in your output you can write:
+For example, if you wish to ignore all `golang.org/x/tools` and dependencies:

 ```
 goda list github.com/loov/goda/... - golang.org/x/tools/...
 ```

-There's also `+` which allows to list the shared dependencies:
+There's also `shared` which allows to list the shared dependencies:

 ```
-goda list github.com/loov/goda/exec + github.com/loov/goda/graph
+goda list shared(github.com/loov/goda/exec, github.com/loov/goda/graph)
 ```

 All of these can of course be combined: